Approval of projects into essential infrastructure recovery programmes for 60:40 funding

 • identify betterment funding components;

-• support internal Agency reporting and status reports to the Minister of Civil Defence; and
+• support internal NEMA reporting and status reports to the Minister of Emergency Management and Recovery; and

 • track individual projects through detailed design and construction.